Exasol R Package

 Write data

-You can write into Exasol database using the exa.writeData function.
-This is a low level function and is faster than dbWriteTable function provided by DBI.
+To write data into an Exasol database from R, use the exa.writeData function in the Exasol R package.
+This is a low level function which is faster than the dbWriteTable function provided by DBI.

 library(mlbench)